svalenti52/Praxis/README.md

     and other possible improvements.
 Uses Boost multiprecision library.
 Using Boost 1.66.0, it doesn't seem to compile with gcc option -std=c++20, but it does work with -std=c++17.

+Motzkin Numbers - 14-Sep-2021

+    I have an easier time understanding the following definition of Motzkin numbers:
+    For a given natural number N, the number of distinct grid paths leading from point (0,0) to (N,0) using as steps (1,-1), (1,0), or (1,1) with the proviso that the path never wander into negative territory.
+For example, starting at (0,0) we add (1,1) end up at (1,1); if we add (1,1) again, we arrive at (2,2).
+If instead we add (1,-1) to (0,0) we get (1,-1) - this path is not allowed (see above proviso).